Assessment at Meadows

 Click here to find out about 'Assessment and Tracking' at Meadows First School.

-There are three statutory assessment points for First Schools.
+There are now four statutory assessment points for First Schools.

 This information is gathered and is used for the completion of the EYFSP.
 Parents have regular daily opportunities to be informed about their child's progress, as we operate an 'open door' policy.
 We also invite parents to contribute to the assessment process through 'wow' moments and through joining in with weekly session.
 There are more formal opportunities at parent teacher consultations and through their child's report.